Adam101k/Adam-Kaci-CPU-Design-and-Simulation-Project/README.md

 ========================== 61 passed in 0.49s ==========================
 ```

+## Branch Strategy

+Branches were handled with the sole intent of keeping the main branch safe in case any changes resulted in bricking or test failure where there previous wasn't.

 ## Merge guidance (for a larger CPU later)

 - Keep the NumericCore API: